fastrgv/RetroArcade/README.md

 ## What is special about this project?...freedom...portability

 * uses the Ada programming language and the freely-available GNU compiler.
-* runs on Macs running OSX, or PCs running Windows or Linux;
+* runs on PCs or laptops running Windows, OSX, or Linux;
 * uses only free open source software [F.O.S.S] tools & libraries;
 * portable, transparent code, easy to modify, rebuild;
 * uses a cross-platform implementation of OpenAL-Audio, adaptable by any Ada application that needs sounds & music-loops with a simple interface.